-If advance notice of Medicaid and/or CHIP benefit reduction or termination was not issued as required, benefits must be reinstated back to the date of closure at the time the error is discovered, regardless of whether the client is currently eligible.
+If advance notice of Medicaid and/or CHIP benefit reduction or termination was not issued as required, benefits must be reinstated back to the date of closure

-After benefits are reinstated, advance notice would then be issued to close the case in order to meet the advance notice requirements.
+After benefits are reinstated, advance notice would then be issued to close the case to meet the advance notice requirements.
 Close the case at the end of the advance notice period.